Szandor72/devops-center-demo/README.md

 - Create a fork of the template repository and use it as starting point in DevOps Center
 - Make sure to activate Actions, those aren't enabled by default when forking
 - Configure the Actions to use your own Orgs and Secrets
-- TODO add details which secrets need to be configured
-- TODO add details about branch setup (standard devops center setup)
+  - `${{ secrets.INTEGRATION_SANDBOX_SFDX_URL}}` will be used to do test deployments and CSV Scan Report File Upload
+- GitHub Action workflows are configured to run when a PR against `integration` branch is opened
+  - Please make sure the `integration` branch exists

 ## Todos

-- TODO figure out how to cache yarn plugins (SFDX Scanner)
+- figure out how to cache yarn plugins (SFDX Scanner) or wait for Scanner GH Action to be released